 Greater Baltimore Model A Ford Club

-Vice President Dan Riddle
+Vice President Miguel Escobar

 National Representative Jeff Whitsett